dart-lang/site-www/src/tools/analyzer.md

 Many tools in the Dart ecosystem use the [analysis server](https://github.com/dart-lang/sdk/tree/master/pkg/analysis_server) to perform static analysis.
-For example:
+The analysis server provides on-going analysis to other tools.
+The following tools use the analysis server.

 * Dart and Flutter plugins for IDEs (such as [WebStorm](https://webdev.dartlang.org/tools/webstorm),